codybj/spectacular-sycamore-65758/src/pages/blog/mtm-cover.md

 ---
 title: eAAV study featured on the cover of Mol Ther Methods & Clin Dev
 subtitle: >-
-  Image of human skeletal muscle cells transduced with eAAV appears on December 11, 2020 volume
+  Image of human skeletal muscle cells transduced with eAAV appears on the December 11, 2020 volume
 date: '2020-12-17'
 excerpt: lorem-ipsum
 image_alt: lorem-ipsum